-- Site discovery: An inventory of web sites that are accessed by client computers running Windows 7 or Windows 8.1 using Internet Explorer.
+- Site discovery: An inventory of web sites that are accessed by client computers running Windows 7, Windows 8.1, or Windows 10 using Internet Explorer.

 - Office add-ins: A list of the Microsoft Office add-ins that are installed on client computers.

-The site discovery feature in Upgrade Readiness provides an inventory of web sites that are accessed by client computers using Internet Explorer on Windows 8.1 and Windows 7.
+The IE site discovery feature in Upgrade Readiness provides an inventory of web sites that are accessed by client computers using Internet Explorer on Windows 7, Windows 8.1, and Windows 10.
 Site discovery does not include sites that are accessed using other Web browsers, such as Microsoft Edge.
 Site inventory information is provided as optional data related to upgrading to Windows 10 and Internet Explorer 11, and is meant to help prioritize compatibility testing for web applications.
 You can make more informed decisions about testing based on usage data.

-Site discovery data is disabled by default; you can find documentation on what is collected in the Windows 7, Windows 8, and Windows 8.1 appraiser telemetry events and fields.
+Site discovery data is disabled by default; you can find documentation on what is collected in the Windows 7, Windows 8, and Windows 8.1 appraiser diagnostic data events and fields.
 After you turn on this feature, data is collected on all sites visited by Internet Explorer, except during InPrivate sessions.
-In addition, the data collection process is silent, without notification to the employee.
+The data collection process is silent, without notification to the employee.
 You are responsible for ensuring that your use of this feature complies with all applicable local laws and regulatory requirements, including any requirements to provide notice to employees.

 Review most active sites